Kyle-Xu001/Multi-Depth-Multi-Camera-Stitching/README.md

     │
     ├── panorama_test.py          # Generate panorama image for one frame
     ├── ImageStitch.py            # Define the Image and Stitch class
-    ├── stitch_custom.py          # Script about Real-time Video Stitching
+    ├── PositioningSystem.py      # Transform the Detection Information from Local to Global ├── stitch_custom.py          # Script about Real-time Video Stitching
     ├── utils.py                  # Basic functions for stitching
     ├── .gitignore